berty/berty/js/README.md

 ## Known issues

 - `make run.storybook.*` outputs error `Error: => Create a storybook config file in "./.storybook/config.{ext}".` during build

 - gRPC errors on iOS and Android views

+- `make start.metro` outputs `warning: the transform cache was reset.
+Loading dependency graph...'config.server.enableVisualizer' is enabled but the 'metro-visualizer' package was not found - have you installed it?`